AbdoATorky/lec5_Mission/README.md

-#RGB-app
+# RGB app
 :moyai: it's an App about practising how to switch between Activities

- :eyes:  with a Fix to a Bug that prevented the back button to close the app in main activity
+:eyes:  with a Fixed an issue to the back button that prevented it to close the app in main activity